Privacy Policy

 - Contact form messages: kept until the conversation is resolved, plus up to twelve months for follow-up reference.
 After that period the message is deleted.

 - This policy and prior versions: retained for as long as the site exists.
-Archived versions are available on request to contact@visitus.pt.
+Archived versions are available on request through our contact form.

 7. Your rights under the GDPR